 To join a webinar, you will need a join link, usually provided via email or available on the webinar sign-up landing page.

 The main advantage of a webinar is the ability to connect with a large, geographically dispersed audience cost-effectively and conveniently.
+Feel free to check some of the best webinar platforms that will get you started.

 Online webinars allow presenters to deliver live or pre-recorded webinar presentations, lectures, or workshops to an audience over the internet, eliminating the need for attendees to travel to a physical location.